YolandaXiao/AZtools/README.md

 POST to `localhost:8092/pmc_id` with a **String** (parameter name `pmc_id`)
 1) If PubMed allows full text access to the work specified by the unique ID, the HTTP Response will contain a JSON output of the main metadata fields.
 Otherwise, you will receive a String that describes the problem.

-Congratulations, you have successfully set up AZtools for development!
+If the four methods of using the application above work, then congratulations, you have successfully set up AZtools for development!

 Once you've added in a new feature or improved AZtools, submit a pull request and it will be answered soon.